 Interdisciplinary Studies in Human Development, PhD

-The doctoral program in Interdisciplinary Studies in Human Development, (ISHD) provides a strong interdisciplinary foundation in developmental theory and research, and prepares students for faculty positions in academia, and careers in research.
+The doctoral program in Interdisciplinary Studies in Human Development, (ISHD) provides a strong interdisciplinary foundation in developmental theory and research, and prepares students for faculty positions and research careers.

 View the University’s Academic Requirements for PhD Degrees.

 |Each student creates his or her own program of study in consultation with faculty mentor.|